OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes MVP TDD (Technichal Design Document) Definitive.md

 The Law of Contextual Validity: Every action's possibility is dictated by context.
 The system must always validate an action based on:
 Game State: Is the game in-battle or out-of-battle? (e.g., Equipping is battle-only, Permanent Merging is out-of-battle only).
 Container Compatibility: Can the target container accept the source GachaBall? (e.g., PlayerBench accepts Units, not Items; ItemInventory accepts Items, not Units).
 Tier Compatibility: Can the target container accept the source GachaBall's tier? (e.g., a Tier 1 GachaBall cannot be moved into a Tier 2 Run Inventory container).
+In battle inventory, units can only be placed in containers matching their tier (e.g., Tier 1 units in BattleInventoryT1, etc.).
 An action that fails any validity check is an Invalid Action.
 The Law of Action Completion: A successful action (Move, Swap, Equip, Merge) or the opening of an Inspection Window immediately clears the player's current selection.
 The InteractionManager's selection is set to null.
+After any action, the drag state must be properly cleaned up by calling `InteractionManager.end_drag(true)` on success or `InteractionManager.end_drag(false)` on failure to prevent UI state corruption.
 The Law of Emptiness: Empty SlotViews are non-interactive for selection.
 They serve only as potential drop/click targets for an action initiated from a filled GachaBallView.
 The Law of Indirect Deployment: GachaBalls drawn from a Gacha Machine are placed in their respective holding areas (PlayerBench or ItemInventory).
 They cannot be moved directly from the Gacha Machine's content view to the player's lineup.
 4.3.2 Detailed Interaction Scenarios